The Enduring Echo of Samuel in the Shadow of the Forbidden City

 In the grand theatre of global power, where economic might and geopolitical strategy often steal the spotlight, there are quieter dramas unfolding, narratives etched not in trade agreements but in the human heart.
 And sometimes, to understand the currents shaping a region as complex and consequential as East Asia, we must listen to counsel from centuries past.

-The voice of Samuel, who chronicled the tumultuous transition of Israel from a tribal confederacy to a monarchy in 1 and 2 Samuel speaks with a surprising authority over the spiritual landscape of modern East Asia.
+The voice of samuel, who chronicled the tumultuous transition of Israel from a tribal confederacy to a monarchy in 1 and 2 Samuel speaks with a surprising authority over the spiritual landscape of modern East Asia.
 Particularly to the millions of Christians navigating the intricate pathways of faith from minority language groups.

 Samuel’s story, at its core, is about the crucial link between God and His children.
+And the Lord came and called as before, “Samuel!
+Samuel!”
+And Samuel replied, “Speak, your servant is listening.” – 1 Samuel 3:10, NLT

 If God calls out to us, intimately, He will also, speak to us personally, in a language we, His servants, can “listen” clearly and accurately with our hearts.
+This personal connection is vital for those continuing to sow in different ways across the region.

 We’re no longer living in “those days Israel had no king,” and everyone just did what seemed right in their eyes (Judges 21:25), but we can now take refuge under the wings of our Lord and be rewarded fully for what we have done (Ruth 2:12) – because you gave a verse.
-So, how about giving a *chapter today?
+Our impact stories remind us that when the Word of the Lord came to people in their own tongue, life-changing faith and inspirations took root.

 (*Average number of verses in a chapter: 44)